- Is the free trial somehow limited?

 is faster than a Java implementation.

 So the answer is no. In fact the first step of the analysis is the decoding of the compressed audio file (mp3, aac, etc) into raw audio data.
-During this step beaTunes uses native libraries.
+During this step beaTunes uses the mostly native SampledSP libraries.
 Additionally, there are some other analysis steps like FFT that are done natively to take advantage of special hardware capabilities.

 While the CPU has certainly some impact on processing speeds, for modern computers I/O speed is more likely the bottleneck for beaTunes' analysis.
 Tasks like automatic segmentation or ReplayGain require beaTunes to read the whole file, usually a couple of megabytes.
 If this happens over a network from a slow NAS, it is going to take a lot longer than if the file is stored on a local SSD.
 Even an external USB drive can be fairly slow.
 If you must use USB, make sure it's USB3.